 Ayrton told Sid that he had no option but to carry on – he couldn’t not race.
 Senna, who was already exceptionally tense that weekend, was in bother on Saturday with the FIA.
-He and Schumacher, who had qualified 2nd, understandably failed to appear at the press conference following the qualifying session.
-Berger, who had qualified 3rd, appeared at the press conference in order to explain his decision to go back out to set a faster lap after Ratzenberger’s incident.
+He and Schumacher, who had qualified in second place, understandably failed to appear at the press conference following the qualifying session.
+Berger, who had qualified third, appeared at the press conference in order to explain his decision to go back out to set a faster lap after Ratzenberger’s incident.
 Disciplinary measures were discussed against the non-shows but action was not taken.
 Ayrton was, in fact, in trouble for commanding a course car to take him to the site of Ratzenberger’s accident without the Stewards’ permission.
 Senna was very unhappy with the entire situation he had found himself in.

 SUNDAY 1ST MAY

 The general atmosphere in the paddock on Sunday morning, recollected by many, is one of general foreboding.
 The dark cloud hanging over did not lift, despite the spring weather and the prospect of a motor race that afternoon.
 The race was to go ahead, with the teams, even Ratzenberger’s Simtek team, deciding to race for Roland.